finnito/Science/content/12phy/as91523/1-wave-basics.md

 ## Transverse vs Longitudinal Waves

-- __Longitudinal:__ The vibration (displacement) is parallel to the direction of motion of the wave (e.g. sound).
+- __Longitudinal:__ The vibration (displacement of particles) is parallel to the direction of motion of the wave (e.g. sound).
 Think of compression and expansion.
-- __Transverse:__ The vibration (displacement) is perpendicular to the direction of motion of the wave (e.g. electromagnetic waves like light).
+- __Transverse:__ The vibration (displacement of particles) is perpendicular to the direction of motion of the wave (e.g. electromagnetic waves like light).

 ---